-If you knowingly and willfully falsify or conceal a material fact or submit a false document with your Form N-600, we will deny your Form N-600 and may deny any other immigration benefit.
+If you knowingly and willfully falsify or conceal a material fact or submit a false document with your Form N-600, we will deny your application and may deny any other immigration benefit.
 In addition, you will face severe penalties provided by law and may be subject to criminal prosecution.